JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-09-01-September-2025-Goals.md

 - Booked HI flights
 - Got rest of calc data for field corals and plotted
 - Got April 2023 - Sept 2023 for logger data and plotted
+- Wrote a little of AST 2021 discussion

+### 20250903

+- Meeting with Nick re sperm smRNAs
+- Meeting with Danielle re coralnet
+- Writing coralnet instructions
+- Got Apex stuff to take home
+- Amassed miRNA reference fasta files
+- Started running shortstack on Apoc and Nvec trimmed reads --> didnt identify many miRNAs
+- Requested mirdeep2 for unity
+- Writing for AST 2021

+### 20250904

+- Writing for AST 2021
+- Sperm smRNA coding

+to do

+- pay loans
+- coordinate with Eric from UCR to send porites from HI